-Vision problems are common among children, with 19 million worldwide living with a vision disorder.1 Oftentimes, vision disorders have no noticeable symptoms,2 and as a result, children may not realize they see the world differently than others.3 Unfortunately, according to the National Survey of Children’s Health, 2016-2017, only one in three children in the U.S. has received eye care services before the age of six.4
+Vision problems are common among children, with 19 million worldwide living with a vision disorder.1 Oftentimes, vision disorders have no noticeable symptoms, and as a result, children may not realize they see the world differently than others.
+Unfortunately, according to the CDC, less than half of pre-school children have had their vision tested for common eye diseases.2

-Healthcare providers need to be equipped with the right technology to help eradicate preventable blindness in children.
-Vision screening is an efficient and cost-effective method that can help identify children who have, or are at risk for, developing vision disorders such as myopia, hyperopia, astigmatism, anisometropia, strabismus, and anisocoria.5
+Healthcare providers need to be equipped with the right technology to help prevent blindness in children.
+Vision screening is an efficient method that can help detect vision problems, such as myopia, hyperopia, astigmatism, anisometropia, strabismus, and anisocoria, when treatment is more likely to be effective.3

 80 percent

-80% of vision disorders can be prevented or cured.6
+80% of vision disorders can be prevented or cured.3

 a young girl smiles on an exam table in a primary care setting